Writing for graduate school can be a challenge.

-UPDATE: Due to budgetary constraints, the Language and Writing Center staff are working reduced hours this semester.
+UPDATE: Due to budgetary constraints, the Language and Writing Center staff keep limited hours.

-If you have a project that exceeds 8 hours of editing work per week (capstone project, thesis, constructive, Phd dissertation, or any written work that exceeds 20 pages) you are encouraged to request an editing/proofreading appointment at least two weeks in advance of your due date.
+If you need help with a large project (capstone project, thesis, dissertation, or any written work that exceeds 20 pages) you are encouraged to request an editing/proofreading appointment at least two weeks in advance of your due date.

 Tutors reserve the right to reschedule or cancel appointment requests for writing projects that would exceed 8 hours of work per week.
 This is to ensure that everyone has equal access to tutoring services and no one person is monopolizing time and resources.